 When I bring forth the fruit of my process for examination before men and not Jesus alone people are prone to judge or try to fix it.
-They want to adjust my pendulum to conform to what they see as appropriate movement, behaviour or balance.
+They want to adjust my pendulum to conform to what they see as appropriate movement, behavior or balance.
 If we place people above the truth or reality of Christ revealed to us personally we make them Idols.

-If we fear peoples opinions more than the Lord we are worshipping them and not him.
+If we fear peoples opinions more than the Lord we are worshiping them and not him.
 For one worships and serves what they fear.
 We can also be judged for the very nails on our cross by our own brethren who forget every clock ticks and functions differently.
 Each time piece is made first to serve it’s maker and owner; secondly for those who observe it's action or movements.

-Rabbi Shaul (St. Pual) said "to me it is a very small thing if I am examined by you our or any human court...as a matter of fact I do not even examine my self...the one who examines me is the Lord ...so do not go on passing judgment but wait for the Lord" 1 Corinthians 4
+Shaul (St. Pual) said "to me it is a very small thing if I am examined by you our or any human court...as a matter of fact I do not even examine my self...the one who examines me is the Lord ...so do not go on passing judgment but wait for the Lord" 1 Corinthians 4

 St. Paul did not let anyone not even himself tinker with the mechanism of his heart.
 He was about living and being in Christ, not introspection or self examination.
 Now that is liberty and submission to God the master clock maker.
 That is letting him be about "guarding your heart...for from it flow the issue of life"

 I find now this required choice of life and death frequently.
 The Pendulum that is my heart/soul; my time is kept by the swings from life in Christ to death on the cross of Christ.
 The more fluid and accurate or succinctly the movement is the more integral, effective and accurate is my time kept with God's life; The more finely tuned a mechanism becomes the fewer and less frequent the adjustments are necessary.